rukasakurai/github-copilot-tutorial/docs/workshop.md

 <div class="info" data-title="note">

-> Remember that Copilot chat is keeping track of the previous Q & A in the conversation, that's why you can reference the previously generated mock and test easily.
+> Remember that GitHub Copilot chat is keeping track of the previous Q & A in the conversation, that's why you can reference the previously generated mock and test easily.

 </div>